RolandCsibrei/babylonjs-google-maps-overlay-view/readme.md

 1. Clone the repo
 2. Install dependencies: `npm install`
 3. Run the demo or tests as needed `npm run dev`

+### Issues

+The Google Maps Overlay View WebGL implementation uses the right handed coordinate system.
+When setting the babylon.js scene to use the right handed system the roads disappear on the map.

+#### Temporary solution

+Use the left handed coordinate system for your scene and apply the `fixMesh` method to your meshes.
+This converts the mesh as if it was created with the right handed coordinate system.

 ## License